LSped/asreview-insights-metrics-comparability-main/scripts/README.md

 asreview makita template basic -f jobs.bat
 ```

-The Makita-basic template is specified in the command.
-It creates a folder structure for the output of the simulation and creates a jobs file for a default model (TF-IDF + NB) simualtion on all datasets.
+The Makita-basic template is specified in the command above.
+It creates a folder structure for the output of the simulation and creates a jobs file with default model (TF-IDF + NB) simualtion commands for all datasets.
 See [asreview/asreview-makita#templates](https://github.com/asreview/asreview-makita#templates) for template rules and formats.
-See [Simulation Mode Exercise](https://github.com/asreview/asreview-academy/blob/main/introducing-simulation-mode/README.md) for a detailed tutorial on running simulations with different templates the makita workflow generator.
+See [Simulation Mode Exercise](https://github.com/asreview/asreview-academy/blob/main/introducing-simulation-mode/README.md) for a detailed tutorial on running simulations with the makita workflow generator (Make it automatic section).

 #### Start simulation